JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ![iOS project in Android Studio](ios-project-in-as.png){width=194}

-You can close Xcode and rename the `simpleLoginIOS` directory to `iosApp` for consistency with other top-level directories of your cross-platform project.
-If you rename the folder with Xcode open, you will get a warning about this: simply choose to close Xcode and not to re-save the project.
+You can rename the `simpleLoginIOS` directory to `iosApp` for consistency with other top-level directories of your cross-platform project.
+To do that, close Xcode and then rename the `simpleLoginIOS` directory to `iosApp`.
+If you rename the folder with Xcode open, you'll get a warning and may corrupt your project.

 ![Renamed iOS project directory in Android Studio](ios-directory-renamed-in-as.png){width=194}